kythyria/rp-digimon-rainwings/organised-notes.md

 Calculations show that it would not be hard to design a digivice that can contain the linked digimon, v-pet style.
 It is also verified to be extremely hard to separate a tamer or mon from the digivice and keep them separate; quite aside from this being less effective than one may like, somehow they find a way to retrieve it.

+### Crests/Tags
+Item representing an emotion or mental quality, that can give a boost to a digimon and its tamer (usually this translates to easier digivolution).
+Strictly speaking it's the Crest that does this, the Tag is just an adapter to make it easier to hold both physically and mentally.
+Few examples exist, though the traits they represent form groups that pop up in themeing all over the place, like some cosmic force likes reusing the names for any set of the appropriate number of things.

+Much to the vexation of the Gennais, and indeed the Data Squad, the mental qualities are not actually required to be positive, although it is rare to see any mention of this fact let alone an actual Crest Of, say, Rage or Hatred.
+The knowledge that these *can* exist, let alone the possibility that they *have* to for reasons of cosmic balance, is not something either group wants to be known in case anyone gets... ideas.

 ## Livestock
 It's not *just* a mon-eat-mon world out there; there are simple plants and animals that produce food and other materials, but which also don't rise to the level of being even a feral digimon.